-Our resident undergrads are enrolled to receive Student Health Services (optional for full-time undergrads who don’t live on campus).
+Our resident undergrads are automatically enrolled to receive Student Health Services (full-time undergrads who don’t live on campus can opt-in).
 You can make an appointment to use our health clinic for treatment of minor illnesses and injuries, women’s and men’s health needs, and certain lab tests.

 2. Counseling Services

 Our Counseling Center offers short-term individual counseling that is confidential and not part of your academic record.
 You can use traditional verbal therapy or non-traditional counseling methods, such as expressive therapies, sand tray, and art therapy.

 You’ll also find Tally, our therapy dog, at the Counseling Center.
 If you’re allergic to or uncomfortable around dogs, you don’t have to have a session with her.
 You also don’t have to have an appointment to stop by and say hello to Tally.

 Our campus shuttle loops the 3 campus areas—Brattle (near Harvard Square), Porter (in Porter Square), and Doble (between the 2 squares)—Monday to Friday, 7:00 am to 11:00 pm.
 There's a limited schedule on Saturdays and Sundays.

 Our public safety officers can provide additional protection to our students, faculty, and staff while they walk around campus.
 The officers can escort any member of the Lesley community upon request (pending availability of a Public Safety officer).
 Call 617.349.8888 to arrange for an escort to meet you and escort you to your destination within campus boundaries.

 5. Free Tutoring

 At our Center for Academic Achievement, we offer peer tutoring to undergraduate and graduate students taking classes in degree-granting programs.
 You can focus on projects involving writing, reading comprehension, library research, brainstorming, or time management.
 Our tutors can work with you one-on-one or in small groups.